theolivenbaum/resin/README.md

 The third model is a graph of documents represented as vectors as wide as there are topics in the lexicon.
 This is a "bag-of-topics" model.

-## Scoped querying
+## Natural, scoped querying

-To find all documents with title "Rambo" or "First Blood" but only if the genre isn't "books":
+Find documents with title "Rambo" or "First Blood" but only if the genre isn't "books":

 	+(title:rambo title:first blood) -(genre:books)